miguelraz/miguelraz.github.io/blog/fromjuliatobqn.md

 Everything in green is a function
 Everything in yellow is a 1 modifier
-Everything in purple/pink is a 2 modifer
+Everything in purple/pink is a 2 modifier

 Defining `Hi` function